-- under a mandatory reconsideration within 14 days of the original decision.
-Applicants who remain dissatisfied are able to appeal the decision. - 4.4 A reviewing officer within the Department for Communities carries out the first review and the outcome is notified to the applicant.
-In 2020/21, 163 applications (does not include Funeral payments) for first review were dealt with. - 4.5 Applicants who remained dissatisfied were able to ask for a further review by the Independent Case Examiner (ICE).
+- decision reviewed under a mandatory reconsideration within 14 days of the original decision.
+Applicants who remain dissatisfied are able to appeal the decision. - 4.4 A Reviewing Officer within the Department for Communities carries out the first review and the outcome is notified to the applicant.
+In 2021/22, 149 applications (does not include Funeral Expenses Payments) for first review were dealt with. - 4.5 Applicants who remained dissatisfied were able to ask for a further review by the Independent Case Examiner (ICE).

-Clearance Standards
+Clearance standards